 Anxious, depressed or feeling lost?
 No matter what might be troubling you, I create a warm welcoming space where no subject is off-limits.
 Together we can explore your experiences, and how the different parts of your life are impacting you.
-Through our work, I help you to develop a new understanding of yourself.
+Through our work, I can help you to develop a new understanding of yourself.
 I will be alongside you every step of the way, as you discover inner strengths and resources to overcome your difficulties.
 Therapy can be a life changing experience.

 My practice is between Queens Park and Kensal Rise, where I work face-to-face in a large airy room and online (Zoom) with clients.
 I am happy to flex between the two ways of meeting, according to your needs.
 Whether online or in person, it is always a private and confidential space.